Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 * Go to [https://shell.azure.com](https://shell.azure.com), or click  this button to open Cloud Shell in your browser: [![Launch Cloud Shell in a new window](./images/hdi-launch-cloud-shell.png)](https://shell.azure.com)
 * Or select the **Cloud Shell** button on the menu bar at the upper right in the [Azure portal](https://portal.azure.com).

-When Cloud shell launches, select the Azure subscription you used before to create the Azure resources, and if this is the first time of use, complete the initialization procedure.
+When Cloud Shell launches, select the Azure subscription you used before to create the Azure resources, and if this is the first time of use, complete the initialization procedure.

 To run the script: